axjasf/NeverEatAlone/docs/implementation/DEVELOPMENT_JOURNAL.md

 - Updating repositories to handle timezone conversion
 - Adding timezone validation to models

+Current decisions:
+- ✅ Template model inherits timezone handling correctly from BaseModel
+- ✅ All tests passing for timezone-aware functionality
+- Next: Move on to Contact model's last_contact field

+### Notes of the current activities:
+- We need to update the following models that have datetime fields:
+  - Contact Model:
+    - last_contact field needs timezone validation
+  - Tag Model:
+    - last_contact field already has timezone handling (good!)
+  - Note Model:
+    - Already inherits timezone handling from BaseModel (good!)
+  - Statement Model:
+    - Already inherits timezone handling from BaseModel (good!)
+  - Reminder Model:
+    - Already has timezone validation for due_date and completion_date (good!)
+  - Template Model:
+    - ✅ created_at and updated_at fields inherit timezone handling from BaseModel

 ### Recent Progress ✅
 - Implemented timezone handling in BaseModel:
   - All timestamps stored in UTC